TL;DR:

 Embedded video

-How to Make a Call from a PC: A Step-by-Step Guide
+How Can I Make Phone Calls from My Computer?
+A Step-by-Step Guide

 Here’s a quick (but complete) step-by-step guide so that you can start making calls from your computer right away.